 Q: What equipment does my child need for the season?

-A: You child needs a helmet with faceguard (except majors), athletic shoes (cleats are recommended, but not required) and a glove.
+A: You child needs a helmet with faceguard (except majors), athletic shoes (cleats are recommended, but not required), pants, and a glove.
 Water bottles or water jugs are recommended.
 A protective cup is advisable for all boys & required for those boys playing catcher.

 Most kids have personal bats, but it is not required.
 There are usually bats that are shareable amongst players.
-1 uniform set consisting of Hat, jersey, pant, socks and belt are furnished as the uniform.
+1 uniform set consisting of Hat, jersey, socks and belt are furnished as the uniform.
+Pants will not be provided.
 Catchers gear is provided for each team.